klandestino/cursorial/readme.txt

 * Administration interface have a saved/unsaved status indicator.
 * There's a save all blocks button.
-* The jQuery block plugin have some of it's internal function available from outside.
+* The jQuery block plugin have some of it's internal functions available from outside.
 * Swedish translation.